eugenioamato/firebasecrudelauth/README.md

 await tester.pumpAndSettle(); | Will wait until the UI has finished all animations await tester.tap(find.bySemanticsLabel('Delete',skipOffstage: false)); | Taps on a widget marked by his semantics

+This integration test has 4 tests:
+1 : checks if we have an error when READING, if the database is empty
+2 : checks if we have an error when UPDATING, if the database is empty
+3 : checks if we have an error when DELETING, if the database is empty
+4 : does those operations:
+  CREATE a record with SANDRO MANZONI as firstname and lastname READ it to check if the data is correct
+  UPDATE it with the name ALESSANDRO as firstname DELETE the record

+  If no errors are found, you will be able to see the satisfying message "ALL TESTS PASSED"

 # Thanks and apologies